Feedback for Learning

 Answer: In addition to trusting our teachers to do a good job as professionals and by involving teachers in quality training we have a number of ways to monitor what goes on in our classrooms.
 Heads of department and senior leaders will frequently drop into lessons to see the quality of feedback being given and look at exercise books.
 In addition, staff will regularly share their good practice in giving feedback and our self-review evaluation and monitoring procedures will also scrutinise the quality of feedback given in lessons.

-Answer: Many schools across the country are responding to the overwhelming research evidence that I describe above – that traditional ‘tick and flick’ marking of children’s books, and lengthy written comments by teachers are not as effective as other methods of giving feedback to children.
-These are not new ideas but have been around for the last 20 years or so, but only recently are schools starting to embrace these techniques to improve children’s progress even further.
+Answer: Many schools across the country are responding to the overwhelming research evidence which highlights that the traditional ‘tick and flick’ marking of children’s books, and lengthy written comments by teachers, are not as effective as other methods of giving feedback to children.
+These are not new research ideas, but only recently are schools starting to embrace these techniques to improve children’s progress even further.

 Answer: Not necessarily – teachers will choose if the homework task is the most suitable to give feedback on.
 It might be that the homework is to prepare for the next lesson or to revise for a test in which case feedback would be inappropriate.
-However, we do ask that all homework is acknowledged as per our Homework Policy which states: All homework must be marked or acknowledged.
-This may be by the teacher or self/peer marked.
+However, we do ask that all homework is acknowledged, either by the teacher or through self/peer assessment.